PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ```
 ./clean.sh
 ```
 - all is ready!
-Now you can commited changes to GitHub
+Now you can commit changes to GitHub